Guide: How to find the right sofa

 Yellow sofa

 Yellow radiates positivity and joy.
 A yellow sofa creates excitement with a nice contrast in many living rooms.
-The yellow sofa can appear very lively with its sharp appearance in the room.
+The yellow sofa can seem very lively with its sharp appearance in the room.
 The yellow sofa gives a unique expression and gives a very clear picture of who the person in the home is.

 Classic and neutral sofa

-If you read home magazines, you will see that 9/10 sofas shown are a neutral color like various shades of gray and blue.
-It is no coincidence that the choice falls on the fact that these are precisely the colors to be displayed.
-The classic and neutral colors are also the colors that give the greatest freedom when it comes to furnishing the home with the rest of the interior.
+If you read home magazines, you will see that 9/10 sofas displayed are a neutral color such as various shades of gray and blue.
+It is no coincidence that the choice falls on those colors to be displayed.
+The classic and neutral colors are also the colors that give the most freedom when it comes to decorating the home with other interior design.

-The gray sofa fits into any Scandinavian home, and is a color that does not limit other interior colors.
-The gray color also goes well with almost any wall color, whereas the turquoise, red and yellow go well with a few wall colors.
+The grey sofa fits into any Scandinavian home, and is a colour that does not limit the colours of the rest of the interior.
+The grey colour also goes with almost any wall colour, whereas the turquoise, red and yellow go with a few wall colours.

 Find the perfect sofa